ZoogVPN was founded by Zoog Services Ltd. six years ago on the Isle Of Man in the UK.

 ZoogVPN works on up to five devices simultaneously.
 However, setting it up directly on your router would help you bypass this limitation and connect even more devices.

 Thankfully, ZoogVPN does include many of the major cities in North America, Europe, and Asia.

-I should also mention that ZoogVPN doesn’t appear to offer a kill switch for Mac at the moment.
+I should also mention that ZoogVPN only offers a kill switch for Mac at the moment.
 This kind of puts this service at a disadvantage.

 Think of a kill switch like your ultimate failsafe.
 If something happens to your internet connection, your VPN connection usually drops out, too.
 That could leave everything you were just doing out in the open for prying eyes to see.